HL7/FHIRPath/input/pages/index.md

 4 'd'
 ```

 The table above defines the equality/equivalence relationship between calendar and definite duration quantities.
 For example, `1 year` is not equal to `1 'a'`, but it is equivalent to `1 'a'`.
-See <<datetime-arithmetic,Date/Time Arithmetic>> for more information on using time-valued quantities in FHIRPath.
+See [Date/Time Arithmetic](#datetime-arithmetic) for more information on using time-valued quantities in FHIRPath.

 ### Operators